chrisss404/check-mk-arm/README.md

 Go to `Setup` > `General` > `Global settings` > `Site Management` and reduce the number at `Apache process tuning` to 5.

 ### Install Checkmk to your RPi

+The following sections show how to download and install the DEB packages available from this repo.
+After the installation you could follow the [official user guide](https://docs.checkmk.com/latest/en/) to set it up and start your monitoring journey.

 ##### Raspberry Pi OS Buster (armhf)